Toxicogenomics-Maastricht-University/Scripts/README.md

 # Scripts
-This repo contains all scripts generated at TGX
+This repo is for documenting scripts generated at TGX